The Ingham Conservation Stream Team - A Volunteer Stream Monitoring Program

 Stream Team Volunteering

-Volunteers either wade in the water and collect the bugs or stay on dry land and help sort the bugs.
+Volunteers either wade in the water and collect macroinvertebrates, “bugs”, or stay on dry land and help sort through what we find.
 Each Collection Day is followed by a Bug Identification Night.
 Staff and volunteers use microscopes and reference materials to identify the macroinvertebrates found on Collection Day.
 The type and diversity of invertebrates found at each site provides insight into the health of the waterway at that location and can be used to identify environmental trends and target conservation efforts.
-This data greatly supplements the data collected by the Michigan Department of Environmental Quality every 5 years.
-View the Spring 2017 Stream Monitoring Update to see the results of our spring 2017 monitoring.
-Many of these sites are new to the program and the data is considered preliminary.
-It will take 3 years to establish a baseline for each stream.
+This data greatly supplements the data collected by the Michigan Department of Environmental Quality.